 The deadline for entry in September 2019 is 1 April 2019.

 No, we only interview at RADA for this programme.

 You will be invited to interview if you hold the relevant prior qualifications or experience.
 You should come prepared to talk enthusiastically about your passions and your theatre experience.
 If you have a portfolio of work, please bring it with you.

-If you have not heard from us within two weeks of sending your application, please contact email@example.com
+You will receive an automated email confirming receipt of your application as soon as it has been received and processed.
+If you do not hear from us within two weeks of sending in your application, please email email@example.com.

 The application fee is not refundable under any circumstances.

-If you are ill on the day, please email firstname.lastname@example.org.
-While we will try to provide an alternative date, this may not be possible and is dependent on where we are in the interview process
+If you are ill on the day, please email firstname.lastname@example.org in advance of your interview time.
+We will try to provide an alternative date, but this may not be possible as it is dependent on where we are in the interview process.

 No. You should apply for a place in the year before the September you wish to begin your training.

 The PgDip in Theatre Costume is not eligible for any government funding, so students on this programme will need to be able to finance their study.